Why choose the iPhone 12?

 This MagSafe technology isn't all about charging though.
 It is also used to connect accessories.
 At the time of writing there are a few MagSafe-compatible accessories available.
-These are mostly cases and even credit card holders that snap on.
+Some examples include a camera mount, car dock, bike mount, and Xbox controller mount.
 It is widely expected, however, that as Apple moves forward with plans for completely cable-free iPhones, more and more MagSafe add-ons will become available.

 Frequently asked questions